moathdev-zz/ionic-2-todo/README.md

 # ionic-2-todo

-To do app i hope that will help new ionic developers to get know ionic .
+To do app will help new ionic developers to get know ionic 2 .

 ##Installation